-* To be given full consideration for admission and assistantships or fellowships, complete application materials must be received by the deadlines.
-These deadlines are different than the Graduate School’s.
-The Mechanical Engineering Department does process applications on a rolling basis.
+* To be given full consideration for admission and assistantships or fellowships, complete application materials for applications started before the posted deadline must be received no later than 2 weeks after the posted deadlines.
+The deadlines above are different than the Graduate School’s.
+The Mechanical Engineering Department’s Admissions Committee and faculty can begin reviewing submitted applications during the application windows to make admission recommendations to the Graduate School.
 Virginia Tech undergraduates interested in the Accelerated Undergraduate/Graduate degree program have earlier deadlines and should meet with one of the ME Graduate Program Coordinators for further details.

 For your protection, information on application status cannot be released by telephone, or to third parties.*

 The application fee is $75.
 The fee may be waived by the Graduate School for U.S. domestic students, depending upon financial need.
 You will need to contact the Graduate School directly.
 Applications will not be processed unless the application fee is paid.

 The Mechanical Engineering Department is always interested in hearing from students who wish to pursue their graduate studies.
 We look for academic excellence coupled with a high degree of motivation.
 If you feel that you fit this description, we encourage you to apply.
 Students are accepted into the ME Department in competition with students from across the globe.
 Please do not send e-mails requesting advice on your chances of acceptance, as we do not have the staffing to review these requests.
 For additional resource information, please reference the Graduate Studies Guide or the Graduate Catalog.